 Click the + Add Tenant button.

-Click the + New Tenant button to create a new tenant.
+If you already have Prospects or Tenants entered into DoorLoop, choose them from the list of available tenants and prospects.
+If not, click the green + New Tenant button to create a new tenant.
 Enter as much information for the tenant as you’d like, but only either a First Name and Last Name combination or Company name is required.
 Click Save when you are finished.

 To add additional tenants to this lease, click the + Add Tenant button and repeat steps 1 and 2.